JordanLaczkowski/JordanLaczkowski/README.md

 <!-- - 💬 Ask me about ...-->
 - 📫 How to reach me: jordan.laczkowski23@gmail.com
 - 😄 Pronouns: ...
 She/Her/Hers
-- ⚡ Fun fact: I am a High School Varsity Coach for Girls Basketball 🏀
+- ⚡ Fun fact: I have a Shih-Tzu named Leo 🐶